Franchise Research: Franchising New Zealand

 The Franchising New Zealand research provides the only systematic collection of data on New Zealand franchises.

-The Franchising New Zealand research is conducted in partnership by the Asia-Pacific Centre for Franchising Excellence and Massey University and sponsored by the Franchise Association of New Zealand, Westpac, The Franchise Coach and Hayes Knight Accountants.
+The Franchising New Zealand research is conducted in partnership by the Asia-Pacific Centre for Franchising Excellence and Massey University and sponsored by the Franchise Association of New Zealand and its supporting contributors are Westpac, Franchise Consultants, Hayes Knight, Asco Legal, and the Franchise Coach.

 The research team includes: